NathanKr/react-do-not-mutate-state/README.md

 <h2>Motivation</h2>
- Every one in react should know that mutating the state is a big no no , but in most cases it seem to work correctly.
+ Every one in react should know that mutating the state is a big no no , but in most cases it seem to work correctly (do not try this on production ...).
  Here i will show a use case that fails when the state is mutated

 <h2>PureComponent</h2>